celo-org/developer-tooling/docs/command-line-interface/validator.md

 ## `celocli validator:deregister`

 Deregister a Validator.
-Approximately 60 days after the validator is no longer part of any group, it will be possible to deregister the validator and start unlocking the CELO.
-If you wish to deregister your validator, you must first remove it from it's group, such as by deaffiliating it, then wait the required 60 days before running this command.
+Wait the require lock period after the validator is no longer part of any group, then it will be possible to deregister the validator and start unlocking the CELO.
+If you wish to deregister your validator, you must first remove it from it's group, such as by deaffiliating it, then wait the required days before running this command.

 ```
 USAGE